sauce-archives/help/docs/general-reference/faq.md

 To test your iOS application on our platform you have to export your IPA file as an Ad Hoc Deployment.
 Check out this <a href="/docs/guides/creating-ipa/">short guide</a> on how to do it!

 <h4 id="Whitelisting">My app is only available within our internal network.
 Can I use TestObject devices for my testing?</h4>
 Yes.
+All TestObject devices access the internet through the IP address **37.44.7.110**.

 Sometimes apps are designed to be run on internal networks, or on networks that can be accessed only from specific IP addresses.
-In this case, you can add an exception for TestObject to your network's whitelist for the IP address <bold>37.44.7.110</bold>.
-All TestObject devices access the internet via this IP.
+In this case, you can add an exception for TestObject to your network's whitelist for the IP address **37.44.7.110**.

 <!-- <h4 id="permissions"></h4>
 For Android
 For iOS -->